Retail Methodology

 There are a few limitations in using the data in this way.
 Because it was a national study for all food types, the data does not reflect geographic variations by state or variations in disposal patterns for different food types.
 Also, because it was a one-time study, the data does not provide insight into changes in disposal habits over time.
 See Appendix N for a breakdown of unsold food destinations.

 Because landfill versus incineration facility infrastructure varies significantly from state to state, the landfill and incineration numbers from the FWRA surveys were combined into a “% Trash” number.
-ReFED then estimated the portion of trash that is landfilled versus incinerated in each state using data from BioCycle’s 2010 “State of Garbage in America” survey[41], which was conducted in partnership with the Earth Engineering Center of Columbia University[8].
+ReFED then estimated the portion of trash that is landfill versus incineration in each state using data from BioCycle’s 2010 “State of Garbage in America” survey[41], which was conducted in partnership with the Earth Engineering Center of Columbia University[8].
 Because these surveys were discontinued in 2010 and no other state-level data sources exist, ReFED reused these estimates year over year to estimate the percentage of “trash” that is sent to incineration versus landfill facilities in each state.

 Data Quality Evaluation